On the number of countable subdirect powers of unary algebras: Unary algebras of uncountable type

 It follows immediately from the previous claim that the algebras $\T_k$ are pairwise non-isomorphic.
 We will now use these algebras as the building blocks from which to construct uncountably many non-isomorphic subdirect powers of $\A$.

 To motivate what follows, let us briefly consider the case where the $\T_k$ are pairwise disjoint.
-Below we will see that this is the case precisely when $\Mon(\A)$ contains no constant mappings.
+One can see from what follows that this is the case precisely when $\Mon(\A)$ contains no constant mappings.
 For any $K\subseteq \N$ let $S_K:=\bigcup_{k\in K} T_k$.
 Then this is the carrier of a subalgebra $\S_K$ of $\A^\N$.
 The connected components of $\S_K$ are precisely $\T_k$, $k\in K$.
 Therefore, for $K\neq L$ we have $\S_K\not\cong \S_L$, because the $\T_k$ are pairwise non-isomorphic.
 Two issues arising from this argument is that the $\T_k$ need not be disjoint, and that $\S_K$ may not be subdirect.

-It turns out that even though the $\T_k$ need not be disjoint, their intersection is easy to describe.
-To this end, let us denote by $A_0$ the subset of $A$ consisting of the images of constant mappings from $\Mon(\A)$ (allowing for the possibility that $A_0=\emptyset$), and let